I awoke rested and ready to go at Terry Bison Ranch then loaded the luggage into my car.

 Grade crossing highway warning signal.

-Union Pacific bay window caboose 24522 built by International Car in 1966 as Chicago, Rock Island and Pacific 17104.
+Union Pacific bay window caboose 24522, nee Chicago, Rock Island and Pacific 17104, built by International Car in 1966.

 Union Pacific Strasburg station built in 1916.

 The display board about the completion of the Kansas Pacific Railroad in Strasburg.
-From here we will see other railroad related items.

 Canadian National passenger car 59340 "White Court", later used in maintenance-of-way service as a kitchen-dining car, east of the grade crossing.

 KRXX 1230, New York Central slumbercoach 10380 "Tonawanada Harbor", ex.
 Amtrak 2053, exx.
 Amtrak 2005, exxx.
 Penn Central 4207, exxxx.
-New York Central 10817, nee New York Central 10380 built by Budd in 1949.
+New York Central 10817, nee New York Central 10380, built by Budd in 1949.

 KRXX 1232, New York Central slumbercoach 10800 "Loch Tay", ex.
 Amtrak 2089, exx.
 Amtrak 2031, exxx.
 Northern Pacific 333, nee New York Central 10800 built by Budd in 1949.
 Both these were sold to Colorado Railcar in 1996 and were planned as crew-dormitories for the Marlboro Unlimited.

 Coronet Phosphate 0-4-2T 6, built by H.K.
 Porter in 1913 for Cia.
 Generale Des Phosphates 6 at Pembroke, Florida then sold to Coronet Phosphate Company 6 at Coronet, Florida.
-In 1953 a merger occurred and it became Smith Douglas Company Incorporated 6, then in 1964, a corporte sale to The Borden Company, followed by being sold in 1967 to R.L.
+In 1953 a merger occurred and it became Smith Douglas Company Incorporated 6, then in 1964, a corporate sale to The Borden Company, followed by being sold in 1967 to R.L.
 Johnson & George Silcott (dealer) then to John Thompson at Markham, Illinois and moved to Monee, Illinois in 1968.
 It was then moved to the Hoosier Valley Railroad Museum in North Judson, Indiana until July 2015 when the owner moved it to Strasburg.

 Pacific Fruit Express NW-2 1048, built by Electro-Motive Division in 1946 for the Union Pacific and was in service until October 1974.
 It was then sold to UP's subsidiary Pacific Fruit Express Company, co-owned by the Southern Pacific, and started work at the PFE facility in Roseville, California.
 However, it spent most of its working life at PFE in Tucson, Arizona.
 In the 1980s, after the owners split the company, 1048 continued to work for SPFE (Southern Pacific Fruit Express).
 When the merger with the Union Pacific occurred, it returned to UP ownership.
 In 1998, 1048 was bought by a private owner and moved to Strasburg.